Poooley/WakeOnLan/README.md

 ```shell
 dotnet build -c Release
 ```
 4. Create/Adjust the appsettings.json and executions.json files and modify the settings according to your preferences.
-These files should be placed in the same directory as the built executable.

 5. Navigate to the PowerOn directory and run the application using the following command:
 ```shell